 The total remuneration paid to MD & CEO and non-executive Directors for thefinancial year 2017-18 is included in the Report on Corporate Governance forming part ofthis Report.

 The Remuneration Policy of the Bank is hosted on the website of the Bankhttp://www.dhanbank.com/investor_relations/inv_stat_ policyaspx.

 Board Level Performance Evaluation

-Pursuant to the provisions of the Companies Act 2013 and Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 theperformance evaluation of the Board as a whole the individual Directors and variousCommittees of the Board are undertaken annually.
-The Nomination & RemunerationCommittee has formulated the criteria for performance evaluation of Directors.
+Pursuant to the provisions of the Companies Act 2013 and Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 theperformance evaluation of the Board as a whole the individual Directors and variousCommittees of the Board are undertaken annually The evaluation of the individualDirectors is being done in the absence of the Director being evaluated.

 Attendance at Board and various Committee meetings;

 Participation and contribution in Board and Committee meetings;